milesgwood/milesgwood.github.io/pages/dreamweaver/work-notes.md

 - On the content of the News Page.
 I will look into the UVA Daily site to see if there is a similar rss feed I could grab and populate our news with.
 For now, I'll leave it as the mailchimp rss feed.

 ## Start on homepage fixes

+So you need to create a dwt template for all of the home pages.
+1. Create new template
+2. Create the child pages from template
+3. Edit the templates with correct links
+4. Tools > Templates > Update Pages with new template
+5. Make sidemenu links with Windows > Properties window and the Design View
+6. Click HTML and then drag the target to the html page you want to edit
+7. Make Editable regions (Select the area > Insert > Template > Editable Region)